ARCHIVE

 The Buffalo Bill Wooden Nickel was printed on wooden nickels 1.5″ in diameter, just like the ones issued by the U.S. Government during the Great Depression.
 Wooden nickels would later become popular promotional items for events, so I decided to resurrect the idea for this sure-to-be-special run, I hope you like it!

-Above is the “IT” Sticker (100) which debuted in July 2011
+Above is the “IT” Sticker (100) which debuted July 2011

 This sticker is actually my first design idea ever, dating back to the summer of 2003.
 I missed the deadline to submit it to Phish for their design contest, but now I can use it.
 Had it been submitted, I would have given up my rights to it… The basic idea of this design was to create a simple, yet meaningful design.
 The street sign symbolizes what actually happens at any show: There are ups and downs, but things always end on a positive note!